Christiansborg (Osu) Castle

-The castle which is listed by UNESCO as a World Heritage site and some areas around have since 2014 been undergoing archeological investigations.
-In 2017, the castle was converted into a Presidential Museum as part of Ghana’s 60th-anniversary legacy project.
-It is to be a state of the art museum which would house presidential artifacts, presidential papers, waxworks of our presidents and also on display are personal possessions of past leaders like books, artworks and items of clothing to allow us to honour appropriately their memories
+The castle, which is listed by UNESCO as a World Heritage site, and some areas around it have, since 2014, been undergoing archaeological investigations.
+In 2017, the castle was converted into a presidential museum as part of Ghana’s 60th-anniversary legacy project.
+It is to be a state-of-the-art museum which will house presidential artefacts, presidential papers and waxworks of our presidents, and also on display are personal possessions of past leaders, like books, artworks and items of clothing, to allow us to honour their memories appropriately.

 Related: Prince Charles tours Osu Christiansborg Castle